 Back to Tunisia (since 2010)

 Back to Tunisia, Hamdi Makhlouf joined the Tunisian University and teaches musical and musicological subjects.
 He defended his doctoral thesis in Paris on December 10, 2011.
 He began a compositional workshop and records the CD 7+1 with Kevin Blechdom and produced by Tsuku Boshi and Ennejma Ezzahra.
 He plays as a guest with the hungarian jazz singer Eszter Váczi at the Palace of Arts in Budapest and records in his latest CD “Belső Tenger” released in 2014.
-In the same year (April 2014), Hamdi Makhlouf is designed as the director of JMC (Carthage Music Festival).
+In the same year (April 2014), Hamdi Makhlouf is designed as the director of JMC (Carthage Music Festival) by tunisian Ministery of Cultural Affairs.